 Stay at home if you have symptoms

 You should not come to work if you:

-- are told to self-isolate (stay at home) by a government test and trace service, because you have been in close contact with someone who has tested positive
+- are not fully vaccinated and are told to self-isolate (stay at home) by a government test and trace service, because you have been in close contact with someone who has tested positive

-- need to self-isolate because someone in your household has symptoms or has tested positive
+- are not fully vaccinated and need to self-isolate because someone in your household has symptoms or has tested positive

 The main symptoms of coronavirus are:

 - a high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature)

 - a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)